 When you use our website, you may also be sent third party cookies.

-Our service providers (Twitter, Facebook) may send you cookies.
+Our service providers may send you cookies.
 They may use the information they obtain from your use of their cookies:

-(1) to track your browser across multiple websites;
+- To track your browser across multiple websites

-In addition, we use Google Analytics and Webtrends to analyse the use of this website.
-Google Analytics and Webtrends generate statistical and other information about website use by means of cookies, which are stored on users' computers.
+In addition, we use well known analytics software to analyse the use of this website.
+The programmes generate statistical and other information about website use by means of cookies, which are stored on users' computers.
 The information generated relating to our website is used to create reports about the use of the website.
-Google and Webtrends will store this information.

 Blocking all cookies will, however, have a negative impact upon the usability of many websites.
 If you block cookies, you will not be able to access member content and advice, book events, purchase products, manage your membership or participate in community features on this website.